-In any workplace that involves loading, unloading, and stacking of large pallets or other heavy materials, there’s probably a forklift present.
-Each day, operators of these vehicles perform a balancing act—moving product from one location to another in a safe and efficient manner.
+Each day, forklift operators perform a balancing act—moving product from one location to another in a safe and efficient manner.
 However, that balance doesn’t always happen.
-In fact, most forklift-related injuries and deaths occur as a result of the vehicle tipping over—which often results in the driver being thrown from the forklift and becoming trapped underneath.
-Injuries also occur when the vehicle collides with another object, such as warehouse racks.
-In this case, inventory can come crashing to the ground, falling on top of the driver and others.
+In fact, most forklift-related injuries and deaths occur because the vehicle tips over.
+This often results in the driver being thrown from the forklift and becoming trapped underneath.
+Injuries also occur when the vehicle collides with another object, such as a warehouse rack.
+In this case, inventory can come crashing down, falling on top of the driver and others.
 And, if work is taking place on a loading dock, the forklift can fall off the dock to the ground several feet below.

 What your employees need to know about using a forklift